It is important to not mix different poultry species in a brooder. It’s convenient for you but could be dangerous for young poultry.

-Guinea Fowl make excellent bug and snake control and will sound an alarm for your flock when there is danger, plus they are very entertaining!
+Guinea Fowl make for excellent bug and snake control and will sound an alarm for your flock when there is danger, plus they are very entertaining!

 Hatching your own chicken eggs can be a rewarding and educational experience.
 This post can help to make sure you are prepared!